NEW ZEALAND - The South Island 10, 13, or 16 days

-New Zealand's South Island is undoubtedly one of the world's most beautiful places.
-Spectacular glaciers, picturesque fjords, snow-capped Southern Alps, vast plains, rolling hillsides, subtropical forest, volcanic plateau and miles of coastline with gorgeous sandy beaches.
-Abel Tasman National Park is known for its trails and ocean kayaking, while Queenstown is famed for adventure sports like bungee jumping and skiing.
+The South Island is one of the world’s most beautiful places: towering glaciers, dramatic fjords, snow‑topped Southern Alps, wide plains, rolling hills, subtropical forests, a volcanic plateau, and miles of sandy coastline.
+Abel Tasman National Park is famous for hiking and sea kayaking; Queenstown is known for adventure sports like bungee jumping and skiing.

 DAY 1